Code360In/katacoda-scenarios-41/git-02-repo-init/step4.md

 By adding `-m <comment>` we describe what this commit is about.

+We commited a specific file here, a `newfile`.
+By using `-a` instead, we are able to commit all files from repository.
+By using `.` we will commit changes from current path recursively.

 It is not the place here to explain the best practices how to create commit messages, though.